huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

       {{< hint "warning" >}}
   **Important:**
   - Make sure that the `max_connections` in PostgreSQL exceeds the `max_connections` in the preceeding connection configuration file.
-  - `log-reader-type` is deprecated.
+  - From versions 23.03.01.12 and later, 23.03.31 and later, `log-reader-type` is deprecated.
 Avoid specifying this parameter.
     {{< /hint >}}